Sprown/Diamond-price-prediction-depends-on-4C-s/README.md

 <br>How to use jupyter notebook  [<kbd> <br> See Video <br> </kbd>][See Video] <br>

-open powershell window in system32 folder of you C drive
+open powershell window in system32 folder of your C drive

 pip install
 <br>[ pandas, matplotlib, seaborn, numpy, scikit-learn ]